AlenaNiku/parallax-js/README.md

 # Welcome to Under the Sea with **parallax.js**!
 ### *Parallax.js* is a small but powerful JavaScript library.
-We can use it can we use it to build quick and fun web pages with parallax effect and to trick our brain into thinking we are looking at a 3D landscape.
+We can use it to build quick and fun web pages with parallax effect and to trick our brain into thinking we are looking at a 3D landscape.

 ## Contributing